ReOneSec/node/README.md

 # Features

-Got it!
-Here’s the updated description with copyable dots:

 ## - **Proxy Generation**: Automatically generates proxies for the script.
 ## - **Account Management**: Handles multiple accounts seamlessly.
 ## - **Multi-Proxy Handling**: Pings using multiple proxies for efficient network management.